paulpham157/vinagent/docs/docs/get_started/add_tool.md

 - MCP tools: These are tools registered through an [MCP (Model Context Protocol) server](https://github.com/modelcontextprotocol/servers), enabling external tool integration.

 In the following sections, let's explore how to register each type of tools in `vinagent` library.

-## Function Tool
+First, let's see how to register a function tool.
 You can customize any function in your runtime code as a powerful tool by using the `@function_tool` decorator.

 ```python
 from vinagent.register.tool import function_tool